pawmint/zabbix.js/README.md

 zabbix.js
 ===========

+The bug has been fixed but I have not had time to look at the code.
+This whole module obviously needs a lot of work but I am not currently involved with zabbix things where I work.

 Currently there is a bug where the client will crash when Zabbix's database is down.
 This is because Zabbix returns a HTML page from the API instead of returning a proper JSONRPC API error response.
 I have created a ticket on the Zabbix ticket tracker, until it gets fixed I will implement a change that will detect if we get HTML or JSON before parsing it.